Westminster Social Policy Forum

 Format: DOWNLOADABLE PDF

-This conference will discuss priorities for the building of new homes and next steps for the wider housing market in England.
+This conference discussed priorities for the building of new homes and next steps for the wider housing market in England.

-It will be an opportunity to examine key issues for housing supply, looking at the way forward for increasing building on underused sites and tackling bottlenecks within the planning system.
+It was an opportunity to examine key issues for housing supply, looking at the way forward for increasing building on underused sites and tackling bottlenecks within the planning system.

-With recommendations for further government support and investment, stakeholders and policymakers will examine priorities for the financing and sustainability of housebuilding following the Levelling Up, Housing and Communities Committee’s report The Finances and Sustainability of the Social Housing Sector in April 2024.
-They will consider planning and the price of land, as well as proposed funding mechanisms and the impact of the Infrastructure Levy on social and affordable housing.
+With recommendations for further government support and investment, stakeholders and policymakers examined priorities for the financing and sustainability of housebuilding following the Levelling Up, Housing and Communities Committee’s report The Finances and Sustainability of the Social Housing Sector in April 2024.
+They considered planning and the price of land, as well as proposed funding mechanisms and the impact of the Infrastructure Levy on social and affordable housing.

-There will also be discussion on the future regulation of estate agents, including how to improve professionalism and the potential introduction of minimum levels of training and agency licensing, with legislation having not passed prior to the dissolution of Parliament.
+There was also discussion on the future regulation of estate agents, including how to improve professionalism and the potential introduction of minimum levels of training and agency licensing, with legislation having not passed prior to the dissolution of Parliament.

 • the current housing market: key issues for housing supply in England - policy priorities - responding to economic challenges and trends - developing the new build market and competitiveness more widely

-• affordable and social housing: addressing the recent shortfall - funding priorities and sustainability of the social housing sector - increasing availability - the impact of a proposed Infrastructure Levy
+• affordable and social housing: addressing the recent shortfall - funding priorities and sustainability of the social housing sector - new priorities for increasing availability - the future of a proposed Infrastructure Levy

 • collaboration: priorities and best practice for cooperation between central and local government - coordinating local and national planning choices and policy - community engagement

-• planning: assessing system reform - streamlining - impact of proposals in the National Planning Policy Framework - delivering local plans and engaging with residents - priorities for nature and environmental protection
+• planning: assessing system reform - streamlining - impact of reform to the NPPF - delivering local plans and engaging with residents - priorities for nature and environmental protection

-• development: priorities for grey belts and repurposing brownfield land - addressing regional and geographic variation in the construction of new homes - evaluating issues for key stakeholders including SMEs and larger developer
+• development: priorities for ‘grey belt’ areas and repurposing brownfield land - addressing regional and geographic variation in the construction of new homes - evaluating issues for key stakeholders including SMEs and larger developers

-• routes to home-ownership: developing effective mortgage products and options that take economic conditions into account - impact of government-backed schemes and affordable housing programmes - access to financing options and ongoing affordability concerns
+• routes to home-ownership: reform to the Affordable Homes Programme - developing effective mortgage products and options that take economic conditions into account - impact of government-backed schemes and affordable housing programmes - access to financing options and ongoing affordability concerns

-• Long-Term Plan for Housing: boosting public services and infrastructure - conservation of green belts - next steps for decarbonising the housing sector - assessing the impact of growth on housing needs
+• housebuilding in the long-term: boosting public services and infrastructure - conservation of the green belt - next steps for decarbonising the housing sector - assessing the impact of growth on housing needs

-The conference will be an opportunity for stakeholders to consider the issues in the presence of key policy officials who are due to attend from DLUHC; Defra; DBT; DfT; DWP; GLD; Homes England; ONS; Ofwat; Home Office; and the Department for the Economy, NI; as well as parliamentary pass-holders from the House of Commons.
+The conference was an opportunity for stakeholders to consider the issues in the presence of key policy officials who attended from DLUHC; Defra; DBT; DfT; DWP; GLD; Homes England; ONS; NAO; Ofwat; Home Office; and the Department for the Economy, NI - as well as parliamentary pass-holders from the House of Commons.

 The proceedings of the conference will be circulated more widely, to Parliamentarians, ministerial offices, and government and regulatory officials with an interest in the issues being discussed.
 All delegates will also receive a video recording of the conference.